andrewwdao/Card_Scanner/README.md

 ## Documentation

+This project aims to create a portable device that is used to check student attendance based on their student ID card.

 * **[Full Report]**: detailed explaination on how we create this system and how to use it (school scientific research report - in Vietnamese).
 * **[Hardware assembling instruction]**: how to re-create the hardware (extracted from the full report - in Vietnamese).
 * **[Hardware files]**: ready-to-print parts of the cover and PCB.